-Hurricane hunters explore Gulf system as 2023 season opens.
-You ready for what may come?
+First named storm of the season.
+Tropical Storm Arlene is moving slowly south

 A set of showers and thunderstorms became more organized overnight, and Thursday afternoon the National Hurricane Center determined that a tropical depression had formed.
 Winds at mid-afternoon were topping out at about 35 mph.

-Conditions are "marginally favorable" for additional development, the National Hurricane Center said Thursday.

-Invest 91L was a tropical wave that moved into more favorable convective conditions just off the Florida coast.
-There's now a 70 percent chance the storms could gather into a tropical storm in the next 48 hours, as well as a 70 percent chance of development over the next week.
+Throughout the day today, winds held sustained at 35mph.Hurricane Hunters on their latest trip found sustained winds at 40mph, TD2 is now Tropical Storm Arlene.
+The first named storm of the 2023 hurricane season.

-Forecasters say the depression or storm would drift southward and remain over Gulf waters.
+All forecast lead to the Tropical storm heading south and remain over Gulf waters.
 By this weekend, however, conditions should inhibit further development, the National Hurricane Center said.

 Miss our stories previewing the hurricane season?
 Go to WBRZ's Hurricane Center page to see them.